JavaScript Cost

 Measure on real hardware

 Set JavaScript budgets per template.
 Block merges that exceed them without explicit approval.
-Profile long tasks in DevTools during interaction, not only at load.

-Related: Core Web Vitals, performance review checklist.
+See Core Web Vitals, third-party performance, and performance review checklist.